 Ways to Rid Dog of Hiccups

-It’ll go away quickly if it’s about hiccups triggered by a severe underlying condition.
+It’ll go away quickly if it’s about hiccups triggered by a non-medical condition like overexcitement.
 However, you can help get rid of it sooner.

 Method 1: Honey Or Syrup

 Give your dog a spoonful of maple syrup or honey.
 The dense fluid will coat the inside of the throat.
 This will help deal with any irritation.
 Besides, dogs love to taste honey.

 This will slowly ease the hiccups.
 Additionally, it will help slow down your dog’s breathing.
 Any liquid sweet will do.
 But be sure not to give them any solid.